-Party or relevant jurisdiction European Union - UK (England and Wales) Title of project Atlantic Salmon Arc Project, ASAP Objective of research project Define exploitation at sea on a regional basis using genetic tools.
-Create a long-term database for these studies and create an international management tool to inform decision-making.
-Brief description of research project A Europe wide collaboration to define tools for genetic metapopulation studies culminating in a Europe wide effort that collected samples from all the regions and genotyped using defined methods and took first steps to assess proportional stock exploitation at sea.
+Party or relevant jurisdiction European Union - UK (England and Wales)

+Title of project Atlantic Salmon Arc Project, ASAP

+Objective of research project Define exploitation at sea on a regional basis using genetic tools.

+Objective of research project Create a long-term database for these studies and create an

+international management tool to inform decision-making.

+Brief description of research A Europe wide collaboration to define tools for genetic

+project metapopulation studies culminating in a Europe wide effort that

+project collected samples from all the regions and genotyped using defined

+methods and took first steps to assess proportional stock exploitation

+at sea.
 Microsatellite analysis was the method used.
-The genetic laboratories directly involved were Exeter University and Oviedo University.
-There were many associated partners in the study helping to collect salmon samples from the rives of the North Atlantic; however, the funded partners in the study are: Central Fisheries Board of Ireland Westcountry Rivers Trust (Lead partner) Association of West Coast Fisheries Trusts Oviedo University Asturias government Galician Government Exeter University.
-Dates during which research took place May 2004 - July 2008 Area in which research took place Europe, North Atlantic Estimated number and weight of salmon retained N/A Resources Estimated cost of the £2.2 million research project Approximately £550,000 per annum Number of participating scientists 12 Name/e-mail address of Dr Dylan Bright coordinating scientist in dylan@wrt.org.uk charge of project Details of research N/A vessels, e.g. name, registration, call sign and description of vessel NY/A Type and amount of gear N/A and other equipment used Details of any collaborating Spain, France, Ireland, Scotland, USA, Iceland countries and shows a very good level of discrimination in assigning salmon from different regions to their correct population of origin and destination.
+The genetic

+laboratories directly involved were Exeter University and Oviedo

+University.

+There were many associated partners in the study helping to collect

+salmon samples from the rives of the North Atlantic; however, the

+funded partners in the study are:

+Central Fisheries Board of Ireland

+Westcountry Rivers Trust (Lead partner)

+Association of West Coast Fisheries Trusts

+Oviedo University

+Asturias government

+Galician Government

+Exeter University.

+Dates during which research May 2004 - July 2008

+took place Area in which research took France North Atlantic

+place Europe, North Atlantic

+Estimated number and weight N/A

+of salmon retained IVA

+Resources

+Estimated cost of the £2.2 million

+research project Approximately £550,000 per annum

+Number of participating 12

+scientists

+Name/e-mail address of Dr Dylan Bright

+coordinating scientist in dylan@wrt.org.uk

+charge of project

+Details of research N/A

+vessels, e.g. name,

+registration, call sign and

+description of vessel

+Type and amount of gear N/A

+and other equipment used

+Details of any collaborating Spain, France, Ireland, Scotland, USA, Iceland

+countries Summary of Findings:

+The ASAP project has successfully completed its first phase.
+A database of salmon population genotypes has been defined for Spain, France the UK and Ireland.
+The database has been blind tested and shows a very good level of discrimination in assigning salmon from different regions to their correct population of origin and destination.
 The database has been tested with samples from small inshore net fisheries in the UK and it has been demonstrated that in most cases these fisheries are exploiting multiple populations.
 The database has been used in collaboration with the Marine Institute to examine the destination and origin salmon represented by an extensive suite samples from Irish Inshore and Offshore fisheries.
 The findings from this study are in press.
 Details of each population used in the database and the details of each of the rivers of origin are available online in an interactive, multilingual web based GIS.
 Data is only partially uploaded to the data base at present.